 Build Quality

 A cooler’s durability often determines how long it will last.
-We look closely at construction methods (rotomolded or injection-molded) along with hinge strength, latch reliability, and gasket design.
+We look closely at construction methods (rotomolded versus injection-molded) along with hinge strength, latch reliability, and gasket design.
 We also consider overall sturdiness, resistance to dents or warping, and how well the cooler stands up to heavy use in the field.
 A cooler earns bonus points for quality and durability if it is bear proof but that isn’t a requirement, nor is it always worth your hard-earned cash.

 Portability